CCulkins/Ember-CodeReview-JavaScript/README.md

 * `ember server`
 * Visit your app at [http://localhost:4200](http://localhost:4200).

+## Bugs / Known Issues

+* Comments are not ID'd properly, and do not 'know' which posts they are attached to.
+* Adding a bookmarked post returns 'undefined'.
+* Comments are seen outside of "Full Post" display.
+* The 'Awards' section returns 'five awards' regardless of how many awards the user has entered.

 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details